SpotOn raises $300M at a $3.15B valuation and acquires Appetize – TechCrunch

 While the Series E capital is primarily funding the acquisition, SpotOn continues to double down on its product and technology.

-“This is our time to shine and invest in the future with forward thinking technology,” Hyman told TechCrunch.
+“This is our time to shine and invest in the future with forward-thinking technology,” Hyman told TechCrunch.
 “We’re thinking about things like how are consumers going to be ordering their beer at a Dodgers game in three years?
 Are they going to be standing in line for 25 minutes or are they going to be interacting and buying merchandise in other unique ways?
 Those are the things we’re looking to solve for.”